 - Happy Fish Restaurant.
 For seafood and international dishes like grilled chicken, pizza, burgers, and spaghetti, check out this place.
 The prices range between 200 Baht and 500 Baht.
 Aside from good food, there’s also a nice array of cocktails and beers to better enjoy the live music.

-- Baan Khanitha by the River.
+- Kodang Talay.
 If you want fine dining with scenic river views, this is highly recommended.
-The restaurant serves delectable Thai cuisines, with prices around 2,500 Baht.
-Plus, it offers cosy environment and excellent services for a sophisticated dining experience.
+The restaurant serves delectable Thai seafood, with prices around 1,000 Baht.

-- Ibushi Ginjiro.
+- Kacha Kacha.
 This Japanese restaurant is best known for its fresh sashimi and sushi.
 They also have tasty ramen and a lot more.
-The food rates are between 100 Baht and 400 Baht.
+The food rates are between 200 Baht and 500 Baht.

 - KFC.
 Surely, this is a great choice for budget travellers because the prices just start from 60 Baht.